Saturday, 14 May 2016

 Down with Skool!

-Since MP Michael Gove and now MP Nicky Morgan took over the Department of Education, the downhill spiral of all aspects of the curriculum, and the morale of the teaching profession has been steep and marked.
+Since MP Michael Gove, MP Nicky Morgan and whoever is the Gauliter in charge currently took over the Department of Education, the downhill spiral of all aspects of the curriculum, and the morale of the teaching profession has been steep and marked.
 If you have children or grandchildren in school today, you should be alarmed.
 Very alarmed.

 From pre-primary level, our children are being exposed to unrealistic targets - don't forget, we are not dealing with Lego figures here, but small human beings, each developing at a different rate and with their own personalities.
 And it starts from the moment they enter the system.
 I have blogged about Little G and the nursery targets HERE.